ytiurin/scale-crop-rotate/README.md

 # scale-crop-rotate
-Scale, crop and rotate an image in one pass.
+Scale, crop and rotate images, not blocking UI.